Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem D

-\begin{proof}[Proof of Theorem D] Consider an arbitrary fine compactified Jacobian $\ov{J}_X(\un q)$ of the curve $X$.
-Since $\Pic^o(\ov{J}_X(\un q))$ is an open subscheme of $\Pic^{\tau}(\ov{J}_X(\un q))$ and they are both defined over an algebraically closed field $k$, in order to prove that they are equal, it is sufficient (and necessary) to prove that they have the same $k$-points, i.e. that
+From now on, we assume that $X$ does not have separating nodes.
+Consider an arbitrary fine compactified Jacobian $\ov{J}_X(\un q)$ of $X$.
+Since $\Pic^o(\ov{J}_X(\un q))$ is an open subscheme of $\Pic^{\tau}(\ov{J}_X(\un q))$ and they are both of finite type over an algebraically closed field $k$, in order to prove that they are equal, it is sufficient (and necessary) to prove that they have the same $k$-points, i.e. that

 Consider now the schemes $\Pic^o(\ov{J}_{\X}(\un q))$ and $\Pic^{\tau}(\ov{J}_{\X}(\un q))$, which are smooth over $\Spec R_X$ by Theorem \ref{T:Pic-univ} and Corollary B. Since $S:=\Spec R_X$ is henselian (because $R_X$ is a complete ring), the canonical reduction maps $\Pic^o(\ov{J}_{\X}(\un q))(S)\to \Pic^o(\ov{J}_X(\un q))(k)$ and $\Pic^{\tau}(\ov{J}_{\X}(\un q))(S) \to \Pic^{\tau}(\ov{J}_X(\un q))(k)$ from the set of $S$-valued points to the set of $k$-valued points are surjective by \cite[Sec.
-3.2, Prop.
+2.3, Prop.
 5]{BLR}.
 Therefore, in order to show the equality \eqref{E:equa-points}, it is enough to show that

 Observe that we have the following natural inclusions